Job Analysis: Job Classification Systems

 The Dictionary of Occupational Titles (DOT) was created under the sponsorship by the Employment and Training Administration (ETA), and was last updated in 1991.
 The DOT was replaced by the O*Net, and ETA no longer supports the DOT.

 The O*Net is now the primary source of occupational information.
 It is sponsored by ETA through a grant to the North Carolina Department of Commerce.
 Thus, if you are looking for current occupational information you should use the O*Net.

 (DOT) was developed in response to the demand for standardized occupational information to support an expanding public employment service.
 The U.S. Employment Service established a Federal-State employment service system, and initiated an occupational research program, utilizing analysts located in numerous field offices throughout the country, to collect the information required.
 The use of this information has expanded from job matching applications to various uses for employment counseling, occupational and career guidance, and labor market information services.

 In order to properly match jobs and workers, the public employment service system requires that a uniform occupational language be used in all of its local job service offices.
 Occupational analysts collect data provided to job interviewers to systematically compare and match the specifications of employer job openings with the qualifications of applicants who are seeking jobs through its facilities.

-The Australian Standard Classification of Occupations
+The Australian and New Zealand Standard Classification of Occupations

-(ASCO) is a skill-based classification of occupations which used as the Australian national standard for producing and analyzing labor force statistics, human resource management, and the listing of job applicants and vacancies.
+(ANZSCO) is a skill-based classification of occupations which used as the Australian national standard for producing and analyzing labor force statistics, human resource management, and the listing of job applicants and vacancies.